-In the fall, the bulb should be moved indoors before frost.
+In fall, the bulb should be moved indoors before frost.
 You may notice the leaves beginning to turn yellow in late summer.
 This is a signal to start withholding water.
-If the leaves do not turn yellow, start to withhold water when you bring it inside.
-Withhold the water until leaves dry and the bulb becomes dormant.
-Remove the dead leaves and store the bulb inside of its pot in a dark, cool location.
+If the leaves do not turn yellow, avoid watering when you bring it inside.
+Do not water as leaves dry and the bulb becomes dormant.
+Remove the dead leaves and store the bulb inside its pot in a dark, cool location.